swiss-ai-center/documentation/docs/tutorials/create-a-service-to-rotate-an-image.md

 === "Using the Frontend UI (recommended)"

-    Access the Core engine at <http://localhost:3000>.
+    Access the Core AI Engine at <http://localhost:3000>.

     ![image-rotate-frontend](../assets/screenshots/image-rotate-frontend.png)